FreedomDomains/mt7610u/README.md

 **BUGS**
 - can't unload driver, must disconnect device(s) first
-- can't compile on v4.7 or greater kernels

 **TODO**, in order of no appearance ;-)
 - fix unloading driver
-- update for v4.7 kernels cfg80211/nl80211 changes
 - do more function typesafe
 - cross compile check with real hw on $target
 - strip fw files and use kernel firmware load